Sensitivity increase of 3D printed, self-sensing, carbon fibers structures with conductive filament matrix due to flexural loading: Discussion

 \subsection{Drift in resistance}

-There is drift present in the resistance response, figure~\ref{fig:results_pr} B and figure~\ref{fig:results_pe} B, as was also observed in literature~\cite{new_piezo,Iizuka}.
+Drift is present in the resistance response, figure~\ref{fig:results_pr} B and figure~\ref{fig:results_pe} B, as was also observed in literature~\cite{new_piezo,Iizuka}.
 Iizuka and Todoroki~\cite{Iizuka} credit the decrease in resistance over multiple cycles to viscoelastic effects in the matrix surrounding the carbon fibers.
 The drift is quite consistent and relatively small between cycles, figure~\ref{fig:results_pr} B. High pass filtering can likely be used for future sensing applications.
+It should be noted that a different rate of pre-stressing also influences the achieved sensitivity~\cite{LIU2025}.